-A recent announcement by the Asian Development Bank (ADB) predicts the GDP of India to grow by 6.3% in 2015.
+A recent announcement by the Asian Development Bank (ADB) says that the GDP of India will grow by 7.4% during 2017-18 and 7.6% in the next fiscal.

 Before we go ahead, it helps to know what the GDP really is.
 The GDP is just a measure of total marketed activities, money changing hands.
-The more you consume, waste or spend larger the GDP becomes.
+The more you consume, waste or spend the GDP gets boosted.
 It is a useful gauge of the economical aspect of nation’s progress when seen alongside other economic parameters.

 However, being a pure economic number it is not designed to represent human or social welfare.
 It has no direct connection with people’s wellbeing except that a growing economy creates more national wealth.
-Yet, the GDP must grow year by year till eternity.
+Yet, modern economists want the GDP to grow year by year till eternity.
 Why?

-Because in industrial economies if the GDP falls for 2-3 consecutive quarters the economic Pandits call it a recession.
-That scares people – the dread of job-loss and stock market crash start crossing imagination.
+Because in industrial economies if the GDP falls for 2-3 consecutive quarters the economic Pandits call it a recession (a word that sends shivers down their spines!).
+It scares western people – the dread of job-loss and stock market crash start crossing imagination.
 This is the simple logic that dictates all economic activities of the market.

 Origin of GDP